moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 # JS Questions

 #### Explain why the treatment of non-dense arrays important or not important in utility libraries.
+In general, arrays in JavaScript are sparse – they can have holes in them, because an array is simply a map from indices to values.
 In practice, creating a dense array will make your code difficult to understand for others.
 It is thus better to use utility functions such as _.range (Underscore.range)

 http://2ality.com/2012/06/dense-arrays.html